knative-extensions/eventing-rabbitmq/samples/broker-trigger/README.md

 - [failer](../../cmd/failer/main.go) is a function which takes in a CloudEvent and depending on what the specified HTTP response code in the message data is will respond with that.
-So, to simulate a failure, we just send it a CloudEvent with a payload of 500 and it's going to simulate a failure, by default it will respond with a 200, hence indicating that it processed the event successfully and it should be considered handled.
+So, to simulate a failure, we just send it a CloudEvent with a payload of 500, and it's going to simulate a failure, by default it will respond with a 200, hence indicating that it processed the event successfully, and it should be considered handled.

 - [pingsource](https://knative.dev/docs/eventing/samples/ping-source/index.html)
   is a Knative source which sends a CloudEvent on pre-defined intervals.